RyuuXS/Reforestation/README.md

-## What does a female snake use for support?
-A co-Bra!
+## What are the strongest days of the week?
+Saturday and Sunday...the rest are weekdays.